artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 #. **Normalize**: Select Normalization options (see :ref:`Normalize <normalize>`).

 #. **Approve normalization**: Select whether or not to automatically approve normalization.

+#. **Perform policy checks on preservation derivatives**: Select "Yes" if you plan to create
+   policies using MediaConch or future validation tools as commands in the Format Policy Registry.
+You must also create rules based on the formats you want to check.

+#. **Perform policy checks on access derivatives**: Select "Yes" if you plan to create
+    policies using MediaConch or future validation tools as commands in the Format Policy Registry.
+You must also create rules based on the formats you want to check.

 #. **Reminder: add metadata if desired**: Select whether or not Archivematica should
    remind the user to add metadata to the SIP using the GUI.
 Note: this job